 Or you might be waiting for the price to come down a bit more before you decide to invest your money in the stock.

 In the meantime, you just wait and get nothing out of it.

 Your precious time is wasted.

-And what if the stock price just keep going up before you manage to get in at a lower price?
+And what if the stock price just keeps going up before you manage to get in at a lower price?

-You will miss on the big move and the profits it brings with it.
+You will miss the big move and the profits it brings with it.

 But, everything changes when you become an option seller.